CodingKrishna/shortest-path-finder/README.md

 # Shortest Path Finder Application

-This application aim to Find the path from source to destination in a matrix that satisfies given constraints.
+This application is to Find the shortest path from source to destination in a matrix that satisfies given constraints.

+# Assumption and base considerations during application start.
+	1) Preparing grid of 4*4 and corresponding edges.
+	2) Default values 0 and allowed edge is 1.
+	3) Creating default robots with predefined configurations(need to enhance to make it as api)
+	4) Using spring web-flux
+	5) some of other approaches and logics can be improved in this app same i declared with TODO's.
+	6) call findshortestpath api to get out put.

 # note
 The work is still in progress for satisfying all the constraints.